danielmart222/configure-ad/README.md

-- under additional options: wait for the NetBIOS domain name to populate – then click on next
+- Step 2 (continued): under additional options: wait for the NetBIOS domain name to populate – then click on next

 ----------